gabrielcsapo/psychic/README.md

 ## LifeCycle

-Chemical provides component LifeCycle events. `wip`
+Psychic provides component LifeCycle events. `wip`

 Here is a list of all the LifeCycle events that can be defined